Breast Cancer Radiotherapy

 This module is delivered via distance learning

-This module is planned to commence delivery from week commencing 13th January 2020 with online induction taking place from week commencing 6th January 2020.
-The module is normally delivered over a 13 week period.
+This module is planned to commence in September 2022.
+The module is delivered over a 12 week period.

 Module assessment is made up of one or more assessment tasks.
 The assessment task(s) for this module are: